 SQL Lobby Type

-Simply put, this lobby type replaced "room-lists on clients" in favor for more elaborate matchmaking filtering in the operation JoinRandomRoom.
-This can be used for a server-side skill-based matchmaking that's completely client-driven.
+This lobby type adds a more elaborate matchmaking filtering which could be used for a server-side skill-based matchmaking that's completely client-driven.

 Queries can be sent in

-JoinRandomGame operation.
-The filtering queries are basically SQL statements based on the "C0" ..
+The filtering queries are basically SQL WHERE conditions based on the "C0" ..
 "C9" values.

 You can use lobbies of the SQL-type to implement your own skill-based matchmaking.